The notice says :

 For mounting screw couplings, dummies of course, I used the same method as for the brakes, namely to plant the nickel silver rods which will serve as a hinge, in a board, to the exact spacing of parts provided in the kit.
 For the shackle, I preferred to use ø 0.5 mm silver nickel rod, flattened at the joints.

-Of the eight parts representing the clamping cranks, which must be soldered in pairs to obtain the desired thickness, only two (highlighted in green) are correctly etched.
-Two others (in orange) have no half etching but are still usable at the cost of a small adjustment with a file.
+Of the eight parts representing the clamping cranks, which must be soldered in pairs to obtain the desired thickness, four are unusable, besause of a bar crossing them (circle).
+Only the two at the bottom are correctly etched.
+The two at the top are usable at the cost of a small adjustment with a file.

 To prevent the solder from seeping into the joints and blocking them, it is recommended to insert a sheet of oiled cigarette paper between the parts.
 Since it is difficult enough to put the pieces on the rods, I didn’t do it; I simply oiled.
 Only one of six joints was blocked.
 The ball of the crank was figured by a drop of solder.